-If you want to make this ahead of time, I suggest you bake this fully and then reheat the 2nd day in the oven.
-The raw eggs in this dish make this undesirable to mix ahead 1 day and to bake the second day.
+If you want to make this ahead of time, I suggest you bake it fully and then reheat the 2nd day in the oven.
+The raw eggs in this dish make this undesirable to mix ahead one day and to bake the second day.

 Boston Market Sweet Potato Casserole